The Definitive Second Trimester Checklist

 3. Invest in Some Great Maternity Clothes

 It's a joy to finally see the actual baby bump.
 Most women keep looking at the bellies forcing themselves to see one pretty early on in their pregnancies, but the second trimester is when things actually start to become noticeable.
 You will find your old clothes don't do your body justice anymore.
 This is the sign that you need to buy maternity clothes.
-You don't need much, just buy pregnancy t-shirts, leggings, pants, and right lingerie.
+You don't need much, just buy pregnancy tops, maternity leggings, maternity pants, and right maternity lingerie.
 Dressing well should never be sacrificed.

 4. Plan For Child Care and Return-to-work